janvanmansum/easy-public-doc/src/main/resources/markdown/index.md

 ------------------
 EASY offers two interfaces for depositing data: a web form, intended for direct user access, and a machine-machine interface that allows partner organisations of DANS to automatically deposit data packages from their front-end archives into EASY.
 The machine-machine interface implements the [SWORD-protocol].

+**Note**: More information about the handling of geographic coordinates by EASY can be found at the [geographic coordinates page]

 [SWORD-protocol]: http://swordapp.org/
+[geographic coordinates page]: ./GeographicCoordinates.html

 ### Web Form
 Users of EASY can directly access the [web form] to deposit their data in EASY.
 Data that is deposited in this way is